- Written by Dr.Mehmet Demircioglu

 How would this decision be handled at Diamond Hair Clinic?

-At Diamond Hair Clinic, a low WBC or low neutrophil result would be reviewed before the surgical plan is treated as final.
-The value itself, the differential count, the patient’s history, current medicines, scalp condition, recent infection history, and any specialist advice all matter.
+At Diamond Hair Clinic, a low WBC or low neutrophil result is reviewed before the surgical plan is treated as final.
+The value itself, the differential count, medical history, current medicines, scalp condition, recent infection history, and any specialist advice all matter.

 If the result is mild, stable, explained, and medically cleared, surgery may still be possible.
 If the count is clearly low, recent, unexplained, or connected with symptoms, the date should wait.
-The patient should not be pressured to proceed just because travel is inconvenient to change.
+You should not be pressured to proceed just because travel is inconvenient to change.

-When I would not operate, the reason is not fear of one lab number.
-It is the combination of uncertain immune status, possible infection vulnerability, unclear diagnosis, or a surgical day that may be less safe than it should be.
-Waiting can feel disappointing, but a delayed operation is usually easier to repair than a preventable complication.
+When I do not operate, the reason is not fear of one lab number.
+It is the combination of uncertain immune status, possible infection vulnerability, unclear diagnosis, or a surgical day that may be less safe than it needs to be.
+Waiting can feel disappointing, but a delayed operation is easier to accept than a preventable complication.

 What should you remember before arranging travel?

 If the result is mild, stable, and cleared, surgery may still go ahead.
 If the result is moderate, severe, unexplained, or linked with symptoms, delaying the date is the more responsible decision.
 A hair transplant can wait.
-A preventable infection or unsafe medical situation should not be invited into an elective procedure.
+The point is to avoid bringing a preventable infection risk into an elective procedure.